galah-it/galah-it.github.io/services.md

 excerpt: "DevOps as a Service"
 ---

 We provide expert DevOps and automation services to help local businesses streamline their IT operations and improve efficiency.
-We specialize in CI/CD pipelines, cloud infrastructure, and Kubernetes deployments, ensuring smooth and reliable software delivery.
-Our automation solutions, powered by tools like Kubernetes, GitLab and Ansible, simplify deployments, configuration management and operating system maintenance, reducing manual effort and minimizing errors.
-With deep expertise in Linux administration, security, and preventative maintenance, we help businesses maintain a secure, stable, and high-performing infrastructure.
 Whether you need to optimise deployments, automate workflows, or enhance system security, we deliver tailored solutions that keep your business running smoothly.

 # CI/CD & Deployment Automation
 - Designing and implementing CI/CD pipelines (GitHub Actions, GitLab CI, Jenkins, etc.)